kkalve/zone_v2_api/README.md

 ```sh
 python3 a_record.py -d example.com --destination 127.0.0.1
 ```

+## Zone API v2
+For more information on the Zone API v2, refer to the [API documentation](https://api.zone.eu/v2).
+To learn how to obtain a token for the Zone API, visit the [Zone API token guide](https://help.zone.eu/en/kb/zone-api-en/).

 ## TODO
  * Add example how to set it up as linux systemd service